Gauravs-2k/Symphoniq/README.md

-# Symphoniq
+# Symphoniq - InstruGen AI

-AI-powered audio processing pipeline for vocal separation and instrumental generation.
+A web application that converts vocals in MP3 files to instrumental tracks using AI.

 ## Quick Start